 B.7.
-In order to prevent the overfilling of the LPG container due to possible flows of petrol, occurring during the switch-over operations, the ECU of an interconnected LPG-system shall comply with the new paragraph 6. of Annex 14, in addition to the other applicable requirements (paragraph 17.1.2.2.).
+To prevent the overfilling of the LPG container, due to possible flows of petrol, occurring during the switch-over operations, the Electronic Control Unit (ECU) of an interconnected LPG-system shall comply with the new paragraph 6. of Annex 14, in addition to the other applicable requirements (paragraph 17.1.2.2.).

-Paragraph 6. of Annex 14 requires the ECU to be capable to consume an equivalent volume of each single petrol flush when this occurs due to a switch-over operation.
+Paragraph 6. of Annex 14 requires the ECU be capable of consuming an equivalent volume of each single petrol flush when this occurs due to a switch-over operation.